The Reactive Synthesis Competition (SYNTCOMP): 2018-2021

 \subsection{BoWSer}

-BoWSer was updated by B. Finkbeiner and F. Klein.
+BoWSer was updated by B. Finkbeiner and F. Klein in 2018.
 It implements different extensions of the \emph{bounded synthesis} approach that solves the LTL synthesis problem by first translating the complement of the specification into a B\"uchi automaton, and then encoding acceptance of a transition system with bounded number of states into a constraint system, in this case a propositional satisfiability (SAT) problem.
 The details of all encodings are described in \citet{DBLP:conf/cav/FinkbeinerK16}.
-Compared to 2017, a number of small improvements to speed up computations were implemented, and an experimental preprocessor to simplify LTL formulas has been added.
-The sequential configurations of the tool spawn multiple threads that are executed on a single CPU core.
-The parallel configurations are mostly the same as the sequential ones, but use a slightly different strategy for exploring the search space of solutions.